-According the draft permits for Colfax, open burning will result in the uncontrolled release of persistent toxic pollutants such as perchlorate to the surrounding environment.
+According to documents submitted by Colfax, open burning will result in the uncontrolled release of persistent toxic pollutants such as perchlorate to the surrounding environment.
 As the State is aware, perchlorate is highly soluble in water, and relatively stable and mobile in surface and subsurface aqueous systems.
 As a result, perchlorate plumes in groundwater can be extensive (ITRC, 2005).
-For example, the perchlorate plume at a former safety flare manufacturing site (the Olin Flare Facility) in Morgan Hill, California, extends 10 miles (Cal/EPA, 2016).
+For example, the perchlorate plume at a former safety flare manufacturing site (the Olin Flare Facility) in Morgan Hill, California, extended 10 miles.
 Moreover, perchlorate released directly to the atmosphere is expected to readily settle through wet or dry deposition (ATSDR, 2008).